vitalibo/norma/docs/reference.md

 #### `ipv6`

-The `ipv6` format represents IPv6 address as defined in RFC 4291
+The `ipv6` format validates compressed or full IPv6 literals as defined in RFC 4291.

 **JSON Schema**